onyx-and-iris/gignr/README.md

-# gign
+# gignr

-A CLI to create `.gigignore` files using templates.
+A CLI to create `.gitignore` files using templates.